layer6ai-labs/RecSys2019/README.md

 #### Data Parsing / Feature Extraction

 We built our training and validation instances by treating each impression item in each session as an individual instance.
-Each instance has a binary target label determining whether the customer actually clicked out on the impression item, and a feature vector of length 330 which includes
+Each instance has a binary target label determined by whether the impression item was clicked at clickout, and a 330-length feature vector including quantities such as
 ```
-Impressions item features:
+Impression item features
   * Item appearance rank
   * Item appearance rank within star group
   * Item appearance rank within rating group